 The lens inside the eye is responsible for changing focus, allowing us to see objects clearly both far away and up close.
 As the lens becomes harder and less flexible, it impairs the ability to focus up close.
 This makes it difficult to read the text in books or to see the images displayed on digital devices or computer screens.
 That’s why most people need reading glasses, multifocals or bifocals in their forties.

 You should also be on the lookout for any changes to your vision, such as blurry night vision.
 Most often, this is due to cataracts — which cause blurry or cloudy vision due to the denaturation of protein in the eye’s natural lens — or macular degeneration, which is blurry or distorted vision caused by a deterioration of the central part of the retina.
 Glaucoma, which is caused by high eye pressure and results in tunnel vision, usually has no noticeable symptoms until vision loss has occurred.

-Schedule a comprehensive eye exam with Dr. Timothy S. Gibbons at Artisan Optics in Boise, who will assess your eyes for these sight-threatening eye diseases.
+Schedule a comprehensive eye exam with Dr. Jeffrey C. Johnson at Artisan Optics in Boise, who will assess your eyes for these sight-threatening eye diseases.
 Early diagnosis can prevent or minimize vision loss.

 2. Watch for Dry Eye Symptoms

 Dry eye syndrome is usually caused by the impaired functioning of the meibomian glands, located inside the eyelids.
 These glands produce oils that create a protective film for the tears that lubricate and protect the front surface of the eye.
 When there is a malfunction in these glands, tears can evaporate easily and the eyes can become dry, red and itchy.

 Once over the age of 40, these tiny glands are more prone to becoming blocked, or the oils may become thicker.